Adaptix-Framework/AdaptixC2/README.md

 # CONTRIBUTING

-Please push сhanges to **dev** branch.
+Please push сhanges to the **dev** branch.
 Otherwise, changes will be made manually in the dev branch.